 On today’s date in 1979, one of hockey’s first star players, Cyclone Taylor, died in his sleep in Vancouver, B.C.

-In 1907, before joining the Ottawa Hockey Club, Taylor began working for the Canadian government as part of its immigration branch.
-When Taylor moved to Vancouver, he kept his job as an immigration officer and was eventually involved in the 1914 Komagata Maru incident which saw 376 immigrants denied entry into Canada and forced to sail away.
+Forty years earlier, in 1907 – before joining the Ottawa Hockey Club – Taylor began working for the Canadian government as part of its immigration branch.
+When Taylor moved to Vancouver, he kept his job as an immigration officer and was later involved in the 1914 Komagata Maru incident, which saw 376 immigrants denied entry into Canada.

 Taylor would later become the commissioner of immigration for British Columbia and the Yukon—a position he held until his retirement in 1950.